pranavmodi/precisemcp/README.md

 # Run on a custom port (e.g., 8001)
 PORT=8001 uv run python3 mcp_precise.py
 ```

+> **💡 Note**: Both servers provide identical functionality.
+The modular version (`server.py`) is recommended for better maintainability and development experience.

 The server will print the exact URL it's running on.

 ### Running the Test Client